-The application deadline for priority admission for the Master of Social Work program expired on January 15, 2013.
+The application deadline for priority admission for the Master of Social Work program expires on January 15, 2014.

 Although the school is primarily located at the Highlands campus in Las Vegas, New Mexico, we also have four off-campus programs located throughout the state in:

 Albuquerque/Rio Rancho, New Mexico

 Farmington, New Mexico

 Roswell, New Mexico